-Editorial: 'Clean Slate' is a good way to start 2018
+Editorial: 'Clean Slate' is a good way to start 2019

 But that doesn’t mean we have to make it last forever.

-A criminal record should absolutely be something that people consider in deciding to hire you, let you volunteer with kids or the elderly, allow to you handle money or give you a lease.
+A criminal record should absolutely be something that people consider in deciding to hire you, let you volunteer with kids or the elderly, allow you to handle money or give you a lease.
 But it shouldn’t be a forever punishment.
-If you were given a fine and a few months probation, keeping you from being gainfully employed or helping at your kids’ school for years seems like a disproportionate additional sentence.
+If you were given a fine and a few months’ probation, keeping you from being gainfully employed or helping at your kids’ school for years seems like a disproportionate additional sentence.

 That’s why Pennsylvania is taking steps to address it.

-This week, the state puts the first part of its “Clean Slate” law into effect, allowing people to petition for certain records to be sealed.
+This week, the state put the first part of its “Clean Slate” law into effect, allowing people to petition for certain records to be sealed.
 If you had a misdemeanor plea or conviction for some lower crimes, you can ask the court to truly allow your sentence to be over.
-In June, a second portion of the law will automatically seal records for some low-sentenced offenses if there have been no additional convictions for ten years.
+In June, a second portion of the law will automatically seal records for some low-sentenced offenses if there have been no additional convictions for 10 years.

 In other words, if the system worked and the person was rehabilitated, Pennsylvania is acknowledging that it worked and not continuing to make them wear a scarlet letter proclaiming their past crimes.